What is Summon?

 - This is a great way to remove irrelevant results.

-- The subject links are ordered by frequency, with the most common subjects at the top.
+- The links are ordered by frequency - disciplines with the most results in your list will appear at the top.

 Date & Branch

-You can choose to see only materials which are housed at a specific Library branch.
+7. You can also choose to see materials that are on the shelves at specific branches.
 Note, only print books, musical scores, maps, cds & dvds have a branch location so this is a great way to remove all electronic materials from your list.
-This is especially useful if you are looking for a print book and do not want to see any e-book versions.
+This is especially useful if you prefer print books over e-books.

 By Title or Author